 Although the primary focus of Practigal Blog is simple living, one of my side topics is introversion and shyness.
 Over time I have discovered that I am an extreme introvert.
-By that I mean, if introversion is on the far left and extroversion is on the far right, I find myself very far to the left.
+By that I mean, that if introversion is on the far left and extroversion is on the far right, I find myself very far to the left.

 A lot of people find themselves closer to the middle.
 So, they find that they have traits that are considered introverted as well as some traits considered extroverted.
 My husband falls into this category, so sometimes people confuse him for an extrovert!

 But, I’m still an introvert through and through.
 Being social exhausts me.
-I sometimes become exhausted from socializing before it has even begun. 😜 It can sometimes just be the thought of having to be social that can leave me feeling weary.
+I sometimes become exhausted from socializing before it has even begun.
+It can sometimes just be the thought of having to be social that can leave me feeling weary.

 We had grown accustomed to trying to meet the “extrovert ideal” that had permeated our culture, forcing us to fake it.
 We felt we had to fake that we were extroverted instead of being honored and respected for who we are as introverts!

 Minimalism and Introversion

 I am so thankful for the opportunity to write for Mia and share with her readers a little about how minimalism is great for introverts.
 On Mia’s blog, I talk about the minimalism benefits for introverts in particular.

-So, are you an introvert wondering if minimalism might be for you?
+Are you an introvert wondering if minimalism might be for you?
 Then head over to Mia Danielle’s website to read my article on the minimalism benefits for introverts.